Douglas Shire Council

 In June 2018 it was announced council wanted to get

-How can this be possible if half the shire runs on generators, pumping
+How the hell can this be possible if half the shire runs on generators,

-They would have to do what they do with all their environmental
+They have done what they do with all their environmental policies

-policies and initiatives; pretend the northern border of the shire
+and initiatives; pretend the northern border of the shire is at

 South Douglas Solar Farm